01 — Brand Identity

-Small-batch, handmade homegoods.
-Concrete vessels and catch-alls, candles and incense, totes and seasonal merch.
-Plus a curated selection of carried brands (Piecework Puzzles, Atelier Saucier).
+We design and make cool things for the home.
+Really, we're just vibin' — creating small-batch, handmade goods that are both practical + fun.
+Concrete vessels and catch-alls, candles and incense, totes and seasonal merch, plus a curated selection of carried brands (Piecework Puzzles, Atelier Saucier).

 Millennials + older Gen Z, 25–45.
 Lives at the intersection of design objects and food/kitchen culture.
-Shops at Areaware, Poketo, MoMA Design Store.
-Watches Alison Roman.
+Shops at Areaware, Poketo, MoMA Design Store, Urban Outfitters.
+Watches Alison Roman and Molly Baz.
+Has taste, a sense of humor, expendable income, and a few throw pillows.

 What Makes Us Different